tombarron/manila-toolbox/README.md

   * _cleanup_the_guest.sh_ is the inverse of _setup_the_guest.sh_

   * _get-ip.sh_ prints the IP at which you can ssh to the guest VM.

+## devstack and manila csi on the VM

+These are set up from the host: `cd playbook; ansible-playbook site.yml`.
+Before you run, edit *playbook/inventory.yml* to indicate the target ansible_host using the IP obtained from `get-ip.sh`.

+The high level tasks in the playbooks are implemented via roles which can be individually selected via tags using a command of the form `ansible-playbook site.yml --tags=tag1,...,tagn`.
+For convenience there are also `devstack` and `csi` tags that will run just the relevant roles to set up each of these independently of one another.

+When you run the playbook for the first time /opt/stack and /opt/go will be populated.
+Subsequent runs deliberately do *not* overwrite these.
+This allows you to keep work in progress even when you destroy and re-create the guest VM, or tear down and redeploy devstack or the kubernetes cluster.
+You can edit them from the host before redeploying, or remove them entirely so they are fetched fresh.

+Devstack currently uses a playbook/roles/devstack/files/local.conf that sets up devstack with the LVM back end.
+This choice may change, but at the moment is driven by a need to have a software defined back end useful for virtiofs development that does not have dependencies on externals like Ceph versions that are at this point not easy for us to control.